-The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in May 2015 and July 2015.
+The Panasonic Lumix DMC-G7 and the Panasonic Lumix DMC-GX8 are two digital cameras that were officially introduced, respectively, in May 2015 and July 2015.
 Both the G7 and the GX8 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G7 has a resolution of 15.8 megapixel, whereas the GX8 provides 20.2 MP.
+The G7 has a resolution of 15.8 megapixels, whereas the GX8 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is somewhat smaller (3 percent) than the Panasonic G7.
 However, the GX8 is markedly heavier (19 percent) than the G7.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the G7 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.